What Should I Know Before Starting Testosterone Therapy?

 Lifestyle Optimization

 While you prepare for TRT, you should optimize your overall health.
-Some key areas to focus on include:
+Some key areas to focus on include: A balanced diet can support hormone health, body composition, and overall well being before treatment begins, and the right training plan can leverage the connection between exercise and testosterone to support hormone balance.

 Hub and spoke chart showing key areas of lifestyle optimization before starting testosterone replacement therapy: Diet, Exercise, Sleep, and Stress Management. - Starting testosterone therapy, TRT beginner, benefits risks, consultation